Baluji Shrivastav: Musical career

 In 2012, Shrivastav founded the Inner Vision Orchestra, comprising 14 blind musicians.
 The Inner Vision Orchestra was part funded by Arts Council England, the principal public funding body for the arts in England.

 In 2012, Shrivastav performed at the closing ceremony of the London 2012 Paralympic Games alongside the British Paraorchestra and Coldplay.

 Shrivastav has performed and taught all over the world and has recorded a number of albums with a wide range of contemporary artists including Doves, Stevie Wonder, Massive Attack, BT, Annie Lennox, Oasis, Kaiser Chiefs, Guy Barker and Andy Sheppard.

 Shrivastav was appointed Officer of the Order of the British Empire (OBE) in the 2016 Birthday Honours for services to music.

 The Baluji Music Foundation

-In 2008, Shrivastav established the Baluji Music Foundation, a London-based charity which, as stated on their website, aims to promote "the understanding and enjoyment of music and performing arts from the Indian Sub-Continent in all its traditional and evolving forms".
-The Charity particularly welcomes the participation of disabled people in music, and has thus founded the Inner Vision Orchestra of blind and visually impaired musicians.
+In 2008, Baluji Shrivastav established the Baluji Music Foundation, a London-based organisation which, as stated on its website, aims to promote “the understanding and enjoyment of music and performing arts from the Indian subcontinent in all its traditional and evolving forms”.
+The charity particularly encourages the participation of disabled people in music and has founded the Inner Vision Orchestra, composed of blind and visually impaired performers.

 The Baluji Music Foundation is a charity registered with the Charity Commission in England and Wales, number 1130985.